cawka/cs118-spring2016/project-2.md

 ## Revisions

+* **May 26, 2016**: Fix inconsistency about header format.
+You should use the headers defined in the project definition.
 * **Max 19, 2016**: Small corrections about congestion window sizes
 * **May 18, 2016**: Corrected definition of the maximum packet size
 * **May 9, 2016**: Updated `Vagrantfile` in the project skeleton, updated environment setup instructions, and `tc` examples